 Dick played a crucial role in helping the company emerge from that black night in just 14 months.
 Looking back on it eight years later, he’s philosophical about how turning the company around served his career.

 “As a senior leader, the more experiences you’ve gone through, they give you some street credibility,” he says.
 That’s a lesson he learned to appreciate early on when he was a student in Sheridan’s marketing program.
 “One of the things I liked about Sheridan – it wasn’t taught by a bunch of academics.
 It was actually taught by people who had worked in the field.
 It wasn’t taught by book-smart people who have never had to invest in the markets or had to fire people.”

-Today, as the Senior Vice President of Global Business Services and Operational Excellence at Jacobs Engineering Group in Dallas, Texas, he relies extensively on that real-life experience to earn the trust of his colleagues.
+Today, as the Senior Vice President of Global Business Services and Integration Management at Jacobs Engineering Group in Dallas, Texas, he relies extensively on that real-life experience to earn the trust of his colleagues.
 “I came in with a servant attitude – I’m in a corporate function, not on front line,” he says of his management style.
 “I worked with (employees) in the field, travelled to them.
 All of those things have helped me overcome the fact that these are lifelong engineers who have worked in the field, and I have not.”